Airports in Jamaica

 Tel: +1 876 924 8452.

-Nestled just two miles (3km) from Montego Bay in Jamaica is Sangster International, or Sir Donald Sangster International Airport.
-It handles flights coming into Jamaica from destinations worldwide and averages nine million passengers each year.
+Sangster International, or Sir Donald Sangster International Airport, handles flights coming into Jamaica from destinations worldwide and is capable of handling more than nine million passengers each year.

-The airport is located 2 miles (3 km) north east of Montego Bay.
+The airport is located two miles (3km) northeast of Montego Bay.

 Getting to the city